 Thank you to Longmont United Hospital, who built and donated this garden as a gift to our community when they opened Indian Peaks Medical Center (IPMC) in late 2013.
 Their generosity also includes paying for water, not charging for the plots, supplying the shed and tools, and encouraging us to use the IPMC facility for restrooms and drinking fountains!

 The garden name comes from the family that previously owned this property and were patrons of the hospital.
 We are proud to have the local heritage of the Nelson family recognized.

 Each gardener has responsibilities that include the overall garden maintenance and our plots, so dig in!
-You will be asked to assist with Garden projects in 2021.

 The garden is organic.
 Because organic definitions can vary and some organically labeled products can be as toxic as synthetic versions, be conservative and cautious - more on that in the rules.
 Be aware of wildlife visitors.
 You will enjoy sightings of many birds of prey, raccoons, rabbits, coyotes, snakes, and other "critters".